 The best time to tie Rakhi on Raksha Bandhan is during Aparahna which is late afternoon according to Hindu division of the day.
 If Aparahna time is not available then Pradosh time is also suitable to perform rituals related to Raksha Bandhan.
 Raksha Bandhan rituals should not be done during Bhadra.
 Bhadra is a malicious time which should be avoided for all auspicious work.
-The proper time to tie the thread on August 15, 2019, is between 06:07 am and 05:59 pm.
+The proper time to tie the thread on August 3, 2020, is from 09:28 AM to 09:28 PM.

 Usually, it is men who are considered more powerful, strong, sturdy and muscular than women.
 However, during Raksha Bandhan, it is women who take the initiative to protect their brothers from all the evils and adversaries in life.
 The bond of protection Raksha Bandhan is a Hindu festival, which invigorates the brother-sister emotions.
 On this day, the sisters tie a sacred thread or Raksha sutra on the wrists of their beloved brothers in order to protect them from all dangers.
 In fact, it is the day when brother and sister express their deep love and affection for each other.
 Similarly, the priests do the same to their religious clients (Yajman) and the subjects tie the 'Raksha Sutra' on the wrists of the kings all with a view to protecting them from all the evils.